Philippine c.bank sees wider c/a deficit in 2022, 2023

-MANILA, March 18 (Reuters) - The Philippine central bank said on Friday it expects the country's current account balance to register a deficit equivalent to 3.8% and 3.7% of gross domestic product in 2022 and 2023, respectively.
+MANILA, March 18 (Reuters) - The Philippine central bank said on Friday it had revised its current account and balance of payments projections for this year to reflect the country's improving growth prospects as well as the impact of Russia's invasion of Ukraine.

-The current account deficit projections for both years are wider than last year's deficit equal to 1.8% of GDP.
+The country's current account deficit is projected to reach$16.3 billion this year, or 3.8% of gross domestic product, the central bank said, wider than its previous forecast of $9.9 billion, or 2.3% of GDP, before slightly narrowing to a deficit equal to 3.7% of GDP in 2023.

+It also revised its estimate for the country's balance of payments (BOP) position this year to a deficit of $4.3 billion, or 1.0% of GDP, a reversal from a surplus projection equal to 0.2% of GDP.
+For next year, the BOP is expected to remain in a deficit equal to 0.6% of GDP.

 (Reporting by Karen Lema and Enrico dela Cruz Editing by Ed Davies)